How to install KOSI Proxy

 #aspnetcoreEnvironment: Production

-The KOSI Proxy is installed in ~/kosi-proxy.
+The KOSI Proxy will be installed in ~/kosi-proxy

-kosi install --hub public kubeops/kubeops/kosi-proxy:2.13.0.1_Alpha7 -f values.yaml
+kosi install --hub kubeops kubeops/kubeops/kosi-proxy:2.13.0.1_Alpha7 -f values.yaml

-Start KOSI Proxy:
+Start the KOSI Proxy:

 cd ~/kosi-proxy